Medtronic Is A Great Company For An Attractive Price

 At a share price of $71.2, MDT seems to be a great company for an attractive price.
 With that said, I would not consider MDT to be in deep value territory.
 However, I would consider the recent decline in share price to be an opportunity to enter into a long-term investment with promising rewards.

-Based off my analysis I believe a fair value for MDT's stock is $89.
-In order to support this assertion, I compared MDT to some of their peers on a valuation and dividend level.
+Based off my analysis I believe a fair value for MDT stock is $89.
+In order to support this assertion, I compared MDT to some of its peers on a valuation and dividend level.
 I also looked at MDT's financial efficiency and catalysts for future growth.

 Headwinds